"Lesley Cookman is the Queen of Cosy Crime..."

 Lesley started writing almost as soon as she could read, and filled many Woolworth's exercise books with pony stories until she was old enough to go out with boys.
 Since she's been grown up, following a varied career as a model, air stewardess and disc jockey, she's written short fiction and features for a variety of magazines, achieved an MA in Creative Writing from the University of Wales, taught writing for both Kent Adult Education and the WEA and edited the first Sexy Shorts collection of short stories from Accent Press in aid of the Breast Cancer Campaign.
 The Libby Sarjeant series is published by Accent Press, who also publish her book, How to Write a Pantomime, with a foreword by Roy Hudd.
 Lesley is a member of the Romantic Novelists' Association, the Society of Authors and the Crime Writers' Association.

-Lesley's pantomimes are published by Jasper Publishing.
+Lesley has also written pantomimes and one musical.
 Have a look at her panto page.

 Learn more about Lesley by visiting her blog.